buildingSMART/BCF-API/README.md

 [dynRegClient\_GET.json](Schemas_draft-03/Authentication/dynRegClient_GET.json)

 The following part describes the optional dynamic registration process of a client.
 BCF-Servers may offer additional processes registering clients, for example allowing a client application developer to register his client on the servers website.

-**Resource URL**

-    POST <oauth2_dynamic_client_reg_url> (obtained from auth_GET)
+The resource Url for this service is server specific and is returned as `oauth2_dynamic_client_reg_url` in the `GET /bcf/auth` resource.

 Register a new client :